 Contact Alexander Orthopaedics Associates for Shoulder Pain Treatment and Care that Works

 At Alexander Orthopaedics, we incorporate comprehensive shoulder procedures into your treatment.
+If your pain requires surgery, take a moment to read our guide on what you need to know about shoulder replacement surgery.
 Call us or schedule an appointment online.
 With three locations within the Tampa Bay region, it’s easy to find one that’s close to your home or office.
 Let us take care of you.
 You’ll have one less burden to shoulder.